LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/GameAPI/Entity.md

 These object properties are read-only and cannot be modified.

-For a detailed explanation of the **entity's current orientation** attribute, see the [Basic Game Interface Documentation](/LLSEPluginDevelopment/GameAPI/Basic.md)
+- For a detailed explanation of the **entity's current orientation** attribute, see the [Basic Game Interface Documentation](/LLSEPluginDevelopment/GameAPI/Basic.md)
+- **coordinates** and **leg coordinates**: if this entity is two blocks high, `pos` is different from `feetPos`, `pos` is the coordinate of the entity's view's height and `feetPos` is the coordinate of the block where the leg is located

 <br>